Public meeting over court challenges to Aughinish expansion set for tonight

 Points raised by objectors to the plans include concerns about the impact of the plant on bottlenose dolphins.

-Dublin’s Harcourt Street-based planners Tom Phillips & Associates, who act on behalf of Aughinish Alumina Ltd, “strongly dispute” those and other environmental impact claims.
-They said:
+Dublin’s Harcourt Street-based planners Tom Phillips & Associates, who act on behalf of Aughinis

 They also point out, in response to other environmental claims, that “there is no evidence that heavy metals concentrations are elevated” in the area around the plant.